KerbaeAdAstra/KerbalFuture/CONTRIBUTING.md

 ## Ground Rules

 There is only one important ground rule, and it is as follows:
 > Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
-See our [Code of Conduct](http://47.156.216.77:3000/KerbaeAdAstra/KerbalFuture/src/develop/CODE_OF_CONDUCT.md).
+See our [Code of Conduct](http://35.190.136.99:3000/KerbaeAdAstra/KerbalFuture/blob/develop/CODE_OF_CONDUCT.md).

 ## Contributing

 * Each merge request should implement one, and only one, feature or bug fix.
 Should you wish to implement or fix more than one feature/bug, submit more than one merge request.
 * The commits of each merge request should be directly relevant to the merge request itself.
 Do not commit changes to files that are irrelevant to the merge request.
-* Do not add `using` directives that point to third-party libraries, unless said library is essential to the project.
+* Do not add `using` directives that point to third-party libraries, unless said library is either essential to the project or pre-approved.
 When in doubt, contact the project maintainers.
+* Pre-approved libraries are defined as any library included with Kerbal Space Program itself (i.e., in `<KSP_DIR>/KSP_DATA`).
 * Be willing to accept constructive criticism from the project maintainers.
 * Be aware that the merge request review process is not immediate, and that the project maintainers have other things to do.
 Do not pester the project maintainers.
 * Low-effort merge requests will generally be rejected.